 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 24th the Church celebrates the Nativity of John the Baptist.
+An important feast in the life of the Church is the Nativity of John the Baptist.

 John grew up to be more than an energetic servant of God, preaching and baptizing.
 He also attracted numerous followers with his strong faith and absolute integrity.
 He fearlessly challenged people to "bear fruits of repentance" and he had a message for each person.
 He told tax collectors to take no more than the prescribed amount of revenue.
 Soldiers were admonished to be satisfied with their pay and never extort money through threats or false accusations.